 Here are some unproven claims about vitamin C:

-- Reduces cancer risk: A handful of studies have linked vitamin C intake to a lower risk of several cancers.
+- Reduces cancer risk.
+A handful of studies have linked vitamin C intake to a lower risk of several cancers.
 However, most studies have found that vitamin C does not affect the risk of developing cancer (

-- Protects against eye diseases: Vitamin C has been linked to reduced risks of eye diseases like cataracts and age-related macular degeneration.
+- Protects against eye disease.
+Vitamin C has been linked to reduced risks of eye diseases like cataracts and age-related macular degeneration.
 However, vitamin C supplements have no effect or may even cause harm (

 39, 40, 41).

-- May treat lead toxicity: Although people with lead toxicity appear to have low vitamin C levels, there is no strong evidence from human studies that show vitamin C can treat lead toxicity (
+- May treat lead toxicity.
+Although people with lead toxicity appear to have low vitamin C levels, there is no strong evidence from human studies that show vitamin C can treat lead toxicity (